Fire Investigator Job Description: Skills, Requirements & What Employers Want

 Fire investigator jobs involve investigating the scene of a fire to determine the origin and cause of the fire.
 Here are some key responsibilities involved in the job:

 - Scene Investigation: Analyzing the fire scene, looking for physical evidence, burn patterns, and potential accelerants.
+Employers typically require demonstrated field experience; entry-level roles may specify 2–3 years minimum.

 - Evidence Collection: Gathering and preserving evidence for further analysis, which may involve fire scene photographs, samples, and witness statements.